ludovicofischer/react-collapse/README.md

 #### `onMeasure`: PropTypes.func

 Callback function for changes in height.
-Also passes measured width.
 As an [example](https://github.com/nutgaard/react-collapse/blob/master/src/example/App/Hooks.js) it can be used to implement auto-scroll if content expand below the fold.

 ```js